stephensmith9/BroBreakout/packages/BroBreakout.package/BroPowerup.class/README.md

-A BroPowerup is a hidden bonus (sometimes good, sometimes bad) that appears after colldiing with a certain block.
+A BroPowerup is a hidden bonus (sometimes good, sometimes bad) that appears after colliding with a certain block.

 The current powerups available are: